 The Group operates an Employee Share Option Plan (ESOP) whereby employees of the Group have the option to receive a percentage of their profit share bonuses in the form of ordinary shares of the Group.
 The Group recognises an expense within staff costs when bonuses are awarded.
 Shares acquired are funded by the Group contributions and the cost of the unallocated ESOP Shares is presented as a deduction in equity, separately disclosed as "treasury shares".

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2022 (Expressed in Thousands of Trinidad and Tobago Dollars, except where otherwise stated) (Continued)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023 xvii) Trade and other payables xviii) Earnings per share

+(Expressed in Thousands of Trinidad and Tobago Dollars, except where otherwise stated) (Continued)